Lucas Tanner

-Lucas Tanner is an American drama series that aired on NBC during the 1974–75 season.
-The title character, played by David Hartman, was a former baseball player and sportswriter who becomes an English teacher at the fictional Harry S Truman Memorial High School in Webster Groves, Missouri, a suburb of St. Louis.
+Lucas Tanner is an American drama series aired on NBC during the 1974–75 season.
+The title character, played by David Hartman, is a former baseball player and sportswriter who becomes an English teacher at the fictional Harry S Truman Memorial High School in Webster Groves, Missouri, a suburb of St. Louis.
 He changed professions following the death of his wife and child.
 Episodes often deal with the resistance of traditional teachers to Tanner's unorthodox teaching style.

-Regular co-stars included Rosemary Murphy, Kimberly Beck, and ten-year-old Robbie Rist.
-Unusually, the show was actually filmed in Webster Groves, rather than on a Hollywood backlot.
-That gave it a somewhat unusual "look" for a prime-time TV series.
+Regular co-stars included Rosemary Murphy, Kimberly Beck, John Randolph, and ten-year-old Robbie Rist.

+Unusually, the show was actually filmed on location in Webster Groves to a significant degree, though John Marshall High School in Los Angeles served as the setting for the fictional Truman Memorial High School.
+However, the location filming gave Lucas Tanner a somewhat unusual "look" for a prime-time TV series.

 A 90-minute pilot film of the series aired on NBC the week of May 4, 1974; the pilot also starred Kathleen Quinlan and Joe Garagiola.

 This series was Hartman's last work as an actor.
 In November 1975, he began as co-host of ABC's Good Morning America.
 To date, he has not returned to acting.